Dept. of Human Services quickly processing COVID money, food and benefit relief

 “You have to meet the income criteria and you have to have a certification from the doctor that you will not be able to work or engage in any gainful employment or activities for a certain period of time,” Bhanot explained.
 “They will be the people who actually are temporarily disabled, their disability would last less than a year, more than a month but less than a year.
 If your disability is less than that, you would be eligible to apply for federal Social Security benefits.”

-Links to all those programs and more – such as child-care subsidies and utility-payment assistance – can be found at http://humanservices.hawaii.gov/
+Links to all those programs and more – such as child-care subsidies and utility-payment assistance – can be found on the Human Services webpage.